CULTURE OF DEAF PEOPLE

 Contribution of the course to the overall degree programme goals

-The aim of the course is to develop the knowledge of the Italian Deaf culture and community following a multidisciplinary perspective that will cross the history of the Deaf, linguistic stigmatization and reflection on the value of a natural language for those who live communication according to a purely visual-manual input.
+The aim of the course is to develop the knowledge of the Italian Deaf Culture and Community following a multidisciplinary perspective that will cross the history of the Deaf, linguistic stigmatization and reflection on the identity-forming and cultural value of sign language -as a natural language- for those who live communication according to a purely visual-manual input.

 Expected learning outcomes